kitao/divsugar/docs/Node.md

 This method is chainable.

 ### `(DivSugar.Node) rotateAround(axis, angle)`
-Rotates this Node around the vector `axis` by the `angle` in degrees.
+Rotates this Node around the Vector `axis` by the `angle` in degrees.
 The length of the `axis` must be 1.
 This method is chainable.

 ### `(DivSugar.Node) rotateAround(point, axis, angle)`
-Rotates this Node around the pivot specified by the vector `point` and vector `axis` by the `angle` in degrees.
+Rotates this Node around the pivot specified by the Vector `point` and Vector `axis` by the `angle` in degrees.
 The length of the `axis` must be 1.
 This method is chainable.